robertu94/libpressio-adios1/README.md

-# LibPressio ADIOS2 IO Plugin
+# LibPressio ADIOS1 IO Plugin

-An experimental plugin to read ADIOS files in LibPressio use at your own risk
+An experimental plugin to read ADIOS1 files in LibPressio use at your own risk